MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Support for disconnected computers

 By default, the Azure Information Protection client automatically tries to connect to the Azure Information Protection service to download the latest Azure Information Protection policy.
-If you have computer that you know will not be able to connect to the Internet for a period of time, you can prevent the client from attempting to connect to the service by editing the registry.
+If you have computers that you know will not be able to connect to the Internet for a period of time, you can prevent the client from attempting to connect to the service by editing the registry.

 Locate the following value name and set the value data to **0**:

 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\MSIP\EnablePolicyDownload**

 Make sure that the client has a valid policy file named **Policy.msip**, in the **%LocalAppData%\Microsoft\MSIP** folder.
-If necessary, you can export the policy from the Azure portal and copy the exported file to the client computer.
+If necessary, you can export the global policy or a scoped policy from the Azure portal and copy the exported file to the client computer.
 You can also use this method to replace an-out-of-date policy file with the latest, published policy.
+However, exporting the policy does not support the scenario where a user belongs to more than one scoped policy.

 When you export the policy, this action downloads a zipped file with multiple versions of the policy that corresponds to different versions of the Azure Information Protection client: